Demystifying TUPE

 For instance, if a cleaning firm is replaced by another contractor, the employees of the original firm may transfer to the new contractor.

-Furthermore, TUPE can apply regardless of the size of the business or service being transferred, whether it is in the public or private sector, and irrespective of any profit motive.
+TUPE can apply regardless of the business or service size.
+It applies in both the public and private sectors, regardless of profit motive.

 How does TUPE protect employment rights?

 TUPE protects employment rights by ensuring that employees’ contracts of employment are automatically transferred when a relevant transfer occurs.
-This means that the employment relationship continues seamlessly, and the transferee (‘buyer’) steps into the shoes of the transferor (‘seller’), inheriting all rights, powers, duties, and liabilities associated with the employees’ contracts.
+This ensures the employment relationship continues seamlessly.
+The transferee (‘buyer’) takes over from the transferor (‘seller’), inheriting all employee-related rights, duties, and liabilities.

 TUPE preserves the continuity of employment and the terms and conditions of employment for the transferring employees.
 This includes the automatic transfer of employees, along with their contracts of employment, to the transferee.
-The regulations also protect employees from dismissal if the reason for the dismissal is the transfer itself, unless there is an economic, technical, or organisational (ETO) reason.
+The regulations prevent dismissal due to the transfer, except for economic, technical, or organisational (ETO) reasons.

 Additionally, TUPE imposes significant consultation obligations on both the transferor and the transferee.
 This ensures that employees are informed and consulted about the transfer and any measures that may affect them.
-The regulations also restrict the ability of employers to change the terms and conditions of employment of transferring employees, except in specific circumstances such as insolvency.
+The regulations limit employers from changing the terms and conditions of transferring employees.
+Exceptions apply in specific cases, such as insolvency.

 Conclusion